rimanfarhood/Crime-statistics-SE/README.md

     - sys - to add the exit option
     - gspread - API
     - google-auth - authentication mechanisms to access Google APIs
+- Brå (The Swedish National Council for Crime Prevention) - to get the statistics

 ## Deployment